Sir-Mudkip/kali/README.md

 - Linkedin-dumper

 There's a few more I'm not thinking of but those are the main ones that come to mind.
 This also comes with my own personal keybinds and plugins for neovim and tmux.
-I will likely change the container a little bit as new tools come out
+I will likely change the container a little bit as new tools come out.

+I've also changed a few things to make the file more pullable such as a dedicate brewfile for brew installs.
+I will try make more optimisatons in future to reduce the number of layers and if I can install something via brew then I will to avoid the packages conflicting with system packages like in `apt`.
+The other thing to note is that I also removed John the Ripper for password cracking as I have a separate container containing hashcat with dedicated GPU Passthru.
+Hashcat should be installed however if you want to use it.

 ### Installing: